-So what conclusions can be drawn?
+So how do things add up?
 Is the Panasonic LX10 better than the Sony RX100 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.